Best things to do in Calgary

 Why go: Not only can you feed horses here, but you can also watch world-class horse jumping competitions.
 (As long as you visit between late January and late October).

 Why go: If you want to dance and drink until late, Commonwealth is the place to go.
 They're open until 2am Wednesday to Saturday and have regular live DJs and bands.
 The space is big, but not so much so that you feel lost.
-The expoed brick walls and air ducts add a nice industrial touch.
+The exposed brick walls and air ducts add a nice industrial touch.

 What it is: This neighborhood, down-to-earth bar is a traditional western Canadian hotspot with beer, rock music, cowboy hats and leather seating.